AyushG3112/schmp/Readme.md

 For objects or dictionaries, it traverses nested objects, as long as the type of that specific key is same in all the data samples provided.

+# Why?

+Most projects use config files which store configuration settings which are different for different environments.
+As new features are added, need for more global configuration settings arise, which then need to be updated across all environments on release.

+The motivation to develop `schmp` arose as a requirement in our release process, to autoverify whether our config structure matches, in schema, not values, to our development or example config file.

 ## Installing as CLI

 ``` console